AndreiMisiukevich/HotReload/README.md

 }
 ```

-* ALL XAML partial classes (ContentPage, ViewCell etc.) MUST be set up like:
+* All XAML.CS classes, which you wanto to reload with HotReload (ContentPage, ViewCell etc.) MUST be set up like:
 ```csharp
 using Xamarin.Forms;